Keeping track of billable hours and billing clients for your time is an important aspect of running a consulting firm.

 Make payment methods flexible

 Flexible payment methods like accepting checks, cards, bank transfers, online payments, etc., make it more convenient for clients to pay.
-Keeping diverse payment methods eases up the client’s job and eventually, the payments get settled quickly.
+Keeping diverse payment methods eases up the client’s job, and the payments get settled quickly.

 Request for deposits